spree/deface/README.markdown

 * <tt>:sequence</tt> - Used to order the application of an override for a specific virtual path, helpful when an override depends on another override being applied first, supports:
   * <tt>:sequence => n</tt> - where n is a positive or negative integer (lower numbers get applied first, default 100).
   * <tt>:sequence => {:before => "*override_name*"}</tt> - where "*override_name*" is the name of an override defined for the
-                                              same virutal_path, the current override will be appplied before the named override passed.
+                                              same virtual_path, the current override will be appplied before the named override passed.
   * <tt>:sequence => {:after => "*override_name*"}</tt> - the current override will be applied after the named override passed.